Resgrid/AzureRedisCache/README.md

-Resgrid Azure Redis Cache Interface with Protobuf
+Resgrid Azure Redis Cache with Protobuf
 ===========================

 This is the code that Resgrid uses to interface with Azure's Redis Cache (but I'll work with any Redis Cache Server) utilizing Protobuf.
 Unlike a number of simple samples out there for interacting with Azure's Redis cache this code also has support for fallback function making it painless to call the cache and manage adding new objects.